 What is the right way to furnish a KL condo for rental?

-Furnish a KL rental condo by solving tenant move-in needs first: sleeping, working, cooking, storage, cooling, lighting and basic comfort.
+Solve the tenant's move-in day first: sleeping, working, cooking, storage, cooling, lighting and basic comfort.

 | Item | Rental priority | Avoid |